 In 2015 I completed my Certificate for Teaching at Higher Education and followed a CPD in Teaching Dance.
 Since then, I aim to design modules that allow students to learn on a cognitive and on an embodied level.
 As part of a funded student research project, we explored the effects of the learning context (i.e., seating arrangements) with the aim to continously advance students' learning experience.

-I am also teaching on the modules:
+I currently teach on the following modules:

 -PSY301: Biological Psychology and Individual Differences